tierratelematics/PyPOM/docs/user_guide.rst

 following example adds a locale to the URL::

   from pypom import Page
-  from splinter import Browser
+  from selenium.webdriver import Firefox

   class Mozilla(Page):
       URL_TEMPLATE = '/{locale}/about/'

   base_url = 'https://www.mozilla.org'
-  driver = Browser()
+  driver = Firefox()
   page = Mozilla(driver, base_url, locale='de').open()

+The same behaviour occurs using a Splinter_ driver.

 Waiting for pages to load
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Whenever Splinter_ detects that a page is loading, it does it's best to block
+Whenever Selenium_ or Splinter_ detects that a page is loading, it does it's best to block
 until it's complete.
-Unfortunately, as Splinter does not know your application,
+Unfortunately, as Seleniun does not know your application,
 it's quite common for it to return earlier than a user would consider the page
 to be ready.
 For this reason, the :py:func:`~pypom.page.Page.wait_for_page_to_load`
 function can be overridden and customised for your project's needs by adding